 Surviving and Thriving in the face of the Unknown

-- We will explore and discuss the coping patterns that helped us survive but no longer enhance our relationships
+- Explore and discuss the coping patterns that helped us survive but no longer enhance our relationships

-- We will look at the habits of body holding, feelings, thoughts and behaviours underlying these patterns
+- Look at the habits of body holding, feelings, thoughts and behaviours underlying these patterns

-- We will learn practical ways of reclaiming the strands of gold hidden in these patterns so that they become a resource in our relationships
+- Learn practical ways of reclaiming the strands of gold hidden in these patterns so that they become a resource in our relationships

 Tereza Gomes brings a passion to her teaching and years of learning from her many life teachers.
 She has taught in all 3 levels of the 21-week Family Systems Training offered to Child and Family Services Workers, has been a Family Therapist at New Directions since 1995, and has worked as a Child Protection Worker.